 Yes.
-Individuals with blood cancer who received either Pfizer or Moderna vaccines should get a booster (fourth) dose three months after they complete their primary three-dose series.
-They may also receive a second booster, or fifth dose four months later.
+Individuals with blood cancer who received either Pfizer or Moderna vaccines should get a first booster (fourth) dose three months after they complete their primary three-dose series and a second booster (fifth) dose four months after that.

-Individuals with blood cancer who received J&J vaccine should receive an mRNA vaccine dose (Pfizer or Moderna) 28 days later and a booster dose two months after that.
-They may also receive an additional booster dose four months later.
+Individuals with blood cancer who received J&J vaccine should receive an mRNA vaccine dose (Pfizer or Moderna) 28 days later, a first booster dose two months after that and a second booster dose four months later.

 This LLS vaccine dosing chart help people with blood cancer determine how many COVID-19 vaccine doses they need, and when.

 Research and development on new and updated vaccines is ongoing.
 In the meantime, current COVID-19 vaccines continue to protect against severe illness, hospitalization and death.
 However, breakthrough infections in people who are vaccinated are likely to occur.
 Those who are fully up to date with all recommended doses are least likely to develop serious illness.

 Some patients may have a diminished or even no antibody response due to their type of blood cancer or the type of treatment received.
 This does NOT mean that vaccination is futile.
 It is very important to continue receiving all COVID-19 vaccine doses as recommended.